 How to get into Oxford University

 Oxford University is one of the oldest and most prestigious universities in the world.
-Unsurprisingly, it’s also one of the hardest to get into.
-Although the university’s admissions rate seems relatively high (a promising 17.5%, compared to other phenomenal institutions such as Harvard’s 5.2%, Oxford has very strict entry requirements that have almost no wiggle room.
-Basically, pretty much everyone who gets into Oxford is at the top of their class, if not their country, and still, only 17.5% of students get in.
+Unsurprisingly, it is also one of the hardest to get into.
+Although its admission rate is relatively high compared to some of the Ivy League (a promising 17.5%, compared to Harvard’s 5.2%), Oxford has very strict academic requirements with almost no wiggle room.

 Still keen on Oxford?
-We know what it takes to get in!
-One student we worked with is Michael Tai, who’s now studying medicine at Oxford and working for Crimson on the side, helping students just like you achieve the Oxbridge dream!
+We have a great track record of helping students get in.
+One student we worked with is Michael Tai, who’s now studying medicine at Oxford and also working for Crimson, helping students achieve the Oxbridge dream.

-If you’d like an Academic Advisor to assess your candidacy for Oxford University, you can apply for a free one-on-one consultation today.
+If you’d like an academic advisor to assess your candidacy for Oxford University, you can book a no-obligation one-on-one consultation today.

 How to get into Cambridge University

-If you’d like an Academic Advisor to assess your candidacy for Cambridge University, you can apply for a free one-on-one consultation today.
+If you’d like an academic advisor to assess your candidacy for Cambridge University, you can book a no-obligation one-on-one consultation today.